graniticio/granitic/doc/tutorial/001-fundamentals.md

 }
 ```

-This code defines an object implementing the <code>ws.WsRequestProcessor</code> interface and another object that will
+This code defines an object implementing the `ws.WsRequestProcessor` interface and another object that will
 be used to store the results of the web service call, in this case a recording artist with the unlikely name "Hello, World!"